 It’s impossible to completely avoid free radical exposure and oxidative stress.
 However, there are things you can do to minimize the effects of oxidative stress on your body.
 The main thing you can do is to increase your levels of antioxidants to fight free radicals and ensure your cells are as healthy as you can get them.

 Nrf2 to the Rescue

 Protandim Nrf2 is a master antioxidant regulator.
 It activates your body to make the three most powerful antioxidants, glutathione, catalase and SOD.
 These antioxidants are produced in our bodies in abundance when we are young but around the age of 24 their production begins to slow down.
 This is the normal progression of the ageing process.
-When the production of these antioxidants slows down and free radicles begin to outnumber them, we see the effects in our bodies with ageing and later on, disease.
+When the production of these antioxidants slows down and free radicles begin to outnumber them, we see the effects in our bodies.

 So the natural answer to slowing down the ageing process is of course to increase our production of these powerful antioxidants.
 And how do we do that?